Homestay English

 Covid-19

 Mpst people in the UK are now quite relaxed about Covid, but it is still a good idea to be careful.
-In 2021 I had two vaccinations (Astra Zeneca) and a booster (Biontech), and in 2022 I had the Biontech/Omicron vaccination.
+In 2021 I had two vaccinations (Astra Zeneca) and a booster (Biontech), and in 2022, 2023 and 2024 I had Biontech/Omicron and other vaccinations.
 I will continue to have vaccinations and boosters in future, and I take all the precautions that the Scottish government recommends.
 At present (January 2024) there are no particular limitations in Scotland.
 You may be required to wear a face covering in medical centres, hospitals and some private places.
 You must not travel to study with me if you, or any of your family or close contacts, have symptoms of Covid-19.

 Travel to the Isle of Mull